fusion809/fusion809.github.io-old2/_posts/2016/12/OS/05-fedora.md

 * Favour having the very latest the open-source world has to offer over the well-tested, conservative stability of distributions such as CentOS and Debian.
 * Use CentOS, RHEL or derivatives thereof at work or elsewhere and want to use something similar, but more bleeding-edge at home.

+The OBS can be used to build packages for Fedora, although it has limitations that Fedora's own Copr package-building service does not have.
+Namely, it often lags behind Coprs in terms of support for building packages for new releases of Fedora.
+For example, it took over a month after the release of Fedora 25 before it began to support building packages for Fedora 25.
+Coprs can also provide internet access for package builds, which the OBS does not.

 {% include Layouts/clear.html %}